moby/moby/docs/man/docker-pull.1.md

 # DESCRIPTION

 This command pulls down an image or a repository from the registry.
-If there is more than one image for a repository (e.g. fedora) then all images for that repository name are pulled down including any tags.
+If there is more than one image for a repository (e.g., fedora) then all images for that repository name are pulled down including any tags.
 It is also possible to specify a non-default registry to pull from.